 Here is an example.
 Let’s say that your restaurant accepts Eftpos, MasterCard, Visa and American Express cards.
 According to your monthly merchant statement, your costs of acceptance for various payment methods are the following:

 If a customer pays for her meal with a Visa credit card, your business can impose a surcharge of 1.5% or lower.
 If another customer pays with an American Express card issued by an Australian financial service provider, your surcharge must not exceed 2.5%.

 It’s up to you if you want to charge a single surcharge for all payment methods affected by the new surcharge law.
 In that case, you must impose the lowest cost of acceptance among the different payment methods.
 Let’s use our previous example to calculate a flat fee surcharge.
-In compliance to the new surcharge law, your restaurant must impose a flat fee that does not exceed 1% - the lowest cost of acceptance among your restaurant’s payment methods.
+In compliance with the new surcharge law, your restaurant must impose a flat fee that does not exceed 1% - the lowest cost of acceptance among your restaurant’s payment methods.

 The Australian Competition & Consumer Commission (ACCC) can issue penalties to businesses that do not follow the new surcharge law.
 They can issue infringement notices with penalties of up to $12,600 to body corporate or $126,000 to corporations.
 The ACCC can also charge pecuniary penalties of up to $1,358,910 per contravention, injunctions and other orders.